Siemens C651

-The Siemens C651 was the second generation electric multiple unit rolling stock that operated on the North–South and East–West lines of Singapore's Mass Rapid Transit (MRT) system, manufactured by Siemens Mobility (SIE) and SGP Verkehrstechnik in Vienna, Austria under Contract 651.
+The Siemens C651 is a class of retired trains that were the second generation of electric multiple unit rolling stock that operated on the North–South and East–West lines of Singapore's Mass Rapid Transit (MRT) system, manufactured by Siemens Mobility (SIE) and SGP Verkehrstechnik in Vienna, Austria under Contract 651.
 A total of 114 cars consisting of 19 trainsets were purchased in 1992 and were in service from May 1995 to September 2024.

 Design

 Initial design

 The trains had a full white body and a thick red stripe in the middle.
-Similar to the Kawasaki Heavy Industries C151 trains, the Siemens C651 trains had no visual passenger information systems but had a built-in audio announcement system until STARiS was installed and activated around 2010.
+Similar to the Kawasaki Heavy Industries C151 trains, the Siemens C651 trains had no visual passenger information systems but had a built-in audio announcement system until STARiS (SMRT Active Route Map Information System) was installed and activated around 2010.

 Unlike the 66 first generation Kawasaki Heavy Industries C151 trainsets, the C651s were delivered with a scratch-resistant acrylic finish.
 This alleviated the difficulty of removing dirt trapped on the exterior surface, as opposed to the aluminium finish of the C151 trains that were delivered unpainted.
 The train run number at the front and rear of the train was delivered by a low-power consumption electronic green flip-dot display.

 The C651 trains were originally delivered with a GTO-VVVF propulsion system that was manufactured by Siemens AG.
 The wailing noise produced by their traction inverters were often described as melodious.

 Other original features included specifically designed air-conditioning vents that eliminate dripping from the cooling system to the train compartments, as well as an event recorder, which records important train functions, such as braking and emergency operations to assist troubleshooting in an event of a failure.